Anthony J. CollettaOf Counsel

 - BSPI in its acquisition, through a joint venture with the Aruba Growth Fund and other investors, of the Radisson Hotel in Aruba in a transaction valued at over $100 million.
 Mr. Colletta also represented BSPI in its negotiation of a joint venture agreement with the co-investors and is currently representing the joint venture in obtaining mortgage financing for the hotel.

-- Broad Street Real Estate Credit Partners in over $2.0 billion of mortgage and mezzanine loans on properties throughout the United States, as well as in Mexico and Europe, including (i) a construction loan to finance the development of the Montage Los Cabos Hotel in Mexico, (ii) a mezzanine loan to Blackstone Real Estate Partners on an office building portfolio acquired from GECC and (iii) mortgage loans on (a) the St. Regis Washington D.C., (b) the Manhattan Times Square Hotel, (c) The Thompson Hotels in Nashville and Seattle, (d) a residential condominium development project located at 41 East 22nd Street in Manhattan and (e) a portfolio of four hotels in Manhattan.
+- Broad Street Real Estate Credit Partners in originating over $2.5 billion of mortgage and mezzanine loans on properties throughout the United States, as well as in Mexico and Europe, including (i) two separate construction loan to finance the development of the Montage Hotels in Healdsburg CA and Los Cabos Mexico, (ii) a mezzanine loan to Blackstone Real Estate Partners on an office building portfolio acquired from GECC, (iii) a mezzanine loan for the development of a mixed use project known as Vista Tower on E. Wacker Dr. in Chicago and (iv) mortgage loans on (a) the St. Regis Washington D.C., (b) the Manhattan Times Square Hotel, (c) The Thompson Hotels in Nashville and Seattle, (d) a residential condominium development project located at 41 East 22nd Street in Manhattan and (e) a portfolio of four hotels in Manhattan.